You are here

 Paul came to faith in Christ at an early age.
 Paul’s other Christian ministries have included two years each as President of Carolina Christian Fellowship (Inter-Varsity Christian Fellowship chapter at UNC-CH) and Carolina Christian Toastmasters, eleven years as Global Outreach Ministry Team Chairman at his church, and thirteen years as a volunteer with Greater Greensboro Youth for Christ.

 Paul is a Certified Public Accountant (North Carolina).
 He and his wife Judy have been married since 1969.
 Judy’s support, especially in prayer, has enabled Paul to be effective in his involvement with CFTIW and the other ministries.

 Michael Haran - COO, CFO

 Mike and his wife Judy began supporting CFTIW financially in 2001 and in 2005 were named to the Board of Directors.
-That same year, Mike accompanied then-President Clay Trainum to Indonesia, where he met many of our supported workers for the first time, including David Aryana, our current Indonesian Field Director.
-Since then, he has been back to Indonesia four more times, visited more than 50 remote villages on 7 islands in the NTT District, and met most of our supported workers.
+That same year, Mike accompanied then-Executive Director Clay Trainum to Indonesia, where he met many of our supported workers for the first time, including David Aryana, our current Indonesian Field Director.
+Since then, he has been back to Indonesia five more times, visited more than 50 remote villages on 7 islands in the NTT District, and met most of our supported workers.
 In 2008, Mike was named Treasurer (now CFO) and, in 2010, Executive Director (now COO).